atheck/eslint-config-heck/readme.md

 ### No formatting

-To disable some of the formatting rules (when using a formatter like prettier or Rome) you can use this configuration:
+To disable some of the formatting rules (when using a formatter like prettier or Biome) you can use this configuration:

 ~~~json
 {